 2. Pursuant to C.R.S.
 13-17-102, and subsequent sections in Article 17, fees can be sought, and awarded, in cases in which one side has behaved in a manner that is without substantial justification and which is substantially “frivolous, groundless, or vexatious.”
 A request under Title 13 can be based on the case as a whole, or related to various aspects or moves on the proverbial chessboard which were frivolous, groundless, or vexatious.
 Sadly, it’s not uncommon to see cases in which one party, or a combination of party and attorney, drive up the cost of litigation.
 Seemingly every issue can be fought over.
 With increased fighting comes increased attorney fees and costs.
 Fortunately, the legislature has recognized that there is, or should be, a price to pay for bringing garbage, or B.S. arguments to court.
 When assessing an argument for fees under Title 13, one should look for instances in which the other side is bringing arguments or raising defenses which are completely contrary to statute and the facts and which have no basis to be brought.
 As an example, a party making $100,000 per year, quitting his job while the case is pending because he just doesn’t want to work, and wasting money, time, and brain cells of his wife to deal with his argument that his income for child support calculation purposes should be $0.
 In this instance, there is a good chance the husband will get hit with fees.
 One should keep in mind that there is a fine line between creative arguments, grey arguments, and outright frivolous arguments.
 Another example in which fees might be awarded is the case, which we have seen, in which one party files a motion, seemingly every other week, with no basis, and with the sole intent to annoy or harass the other party.
 The notion of what is frivolous, groundless, or vexatious is subjective, in that the judge will ultimately determine the issue and will have his or her own notions as to what behaviors constitute such.
 Often times, frivolous or vexatious arguments or actions are going to come from people representing themselves.
 C.R.S.
 13-17-102(6) makes some allowances for people who do not have an attorney and indicates that fees should not be awarded unless they knew, or reasonably should have known, that their actions were frivolous, groundless or vexatious.
 When dealing with pro-se people who seem to be walking the line of behaving in a frivolous manner, I will often send them an email specifically indicating that their behavior, or intended course of action, is frivolous.
 I will lay out why.
 I will also indicate that if they proceed, fees will be sought.
 By putting them on notice, in writing, I create a paper trail argument that they knew or reasonably should have known.
 From time to time, I am forced to warn an attorney as well.

 When entering into a divorce or custody case in Colorado, one should never presume that he or she will be awarded fees at the end of the case.
 The facts and circumstances, including finances, will dictate.
 As the saying goes, “it never hurts to ask,” of course dependent upon if the facts are there to support a request.
 There are cases in which the income disparity is so great that an award of fees is likely and should be pursued.
-Listen to your experienced Denver family law attorney.
+Listen to your experienced Denver family law lawyer.
 He or she will know when a case for an award of fees looks strong and what is worth pursuing.

 In the second part of this posting I will focus on other statutory sections in which attorney fees are often award, generally based on one party’s noncompliance with court orders.
 Litigation can be expensive.
 It’s nice to know that in certain cases there might be some recompense from that wealthier, game-playing, or noncompliant ex on the other side.